 Phred had a knack for touching people’s lives.
 Whenever I was sick, she would not leave my side, literally.
 She stayed in bed with me, resting her head on my neck when I was asleep.
 After our daughters were born, Phred let the girls do anything they wanted to her.
 The majority of the girls’ childhood photos are on top of, next to, or touching Phred.
 Phred loved everyone and wanted to be loved on.
 Which brings us back to PHRED’S PLLACE.

 We want to touch the lives of other families like Phred touched ours.
 Families of children with disabilities often go without a lot of things.
 Their sacrifices are incredible when they are doing their best to help treat and heal their children.
 We know this first hand.
 So, why not create programs that will support the growth and development of young adults with special abilities?
-In conjunction with Camp Blessing Texas, the Next Step program is growing and evolving to help our young adults learn work life and social skills that prepares them for independent living.
+And, through our Adult Transition Programs we are determined to do just that.

-Jessica is now 22 years old and will graduate from college in May of 2020.
-She is currently the assistant chef for The Mighty Waffle, a nonprofit that employs individuals with special needs.
-She absolutely loves her job and serving others.
+Jessica is now 24 years old and graduated from college in May of 2020.
+She has had a variety of jobs including being the assistant chef for The Mighty Waffle, a nonprofit that employs individuals with special needs and as a baker for Cookin with Kim.
+She absolutely loves her jobs and serving others.
 Since her diagnosis in 2000, we can honestly say our lives have been somewhat consumed by her Autism.
 When Jessica was diagnosed, there was very little information available on Autism.
 We constantly researched the different protocols on the internet and talked to anyone and everyone who would listen.

 We have spent the equivalent of a four year college tuition on testing, treatments, therapies, supplements, etc. Our goal was to not leave any stone unturned.
 We know what having a child with a disability can do to your family, your emotions, and your social relationships.
 We realize how important baby steps are over the course of years of development.
 As a parent, the cost versus care battle is an emotional and stressful struggle.